madang/pyra/README.md

 News aggregator in python

-[current todo in progress]: use re to parse a result from 4vlada.net in parse.py
+[current todo in progress]: get search results as strings

 * a plan for the politics topic